pulzze/autoflow-documentation/docs/ids/action-file-list/fields/return-absolute-path.md

-Returns the filenames as absolute paths.
-For example: /path/to/file.txt vs file.txt
+Determines if the result should use absolute file paths.
+For example: `/path/to/file.txt` vs `file.txt`.